NVIDIA/optix-toolkit/DemandGeometry/README.md

 `ProxyInstances::getISFunctionName`.
 The hit group associated with these programs is designated by the value passed to `ProxyInstances::setSbtIndex`.

+The number of attributes used by the proxy intersection and closest hit programs is returned by `ProxyInstances::getNumAttributes`.
+The application should ensure that the value of `OptixPipelineOptions::numAttributeValues` is at least this large.

 ## Device API

 The proxy instances have their own intersection and closest hit programs.
 The